-How do I make a negative of a picture?
+How to make a negative of a picture

 There are several ways to create a negative of a picture using common computer software found on many computers.